 Before joining Clintons, Blake worked as a professional musician and performed throughout the world.
 He also held academic positions at tertiary music institutions and ran his own company that facilitated various aspects of his original musical projects, including album releases, touring, marketing and promotion.

 Caroline is a Fellow of the Chartered Institute of Legal Executives.
 She has experience of a broad range of disputes in the media, entertainment and sports industries with a particular focus on reputation management, defamation and privacy claims.

 She is an integral member of the team currently advising prominent individuals in claims for misuse of private information against both News Group Newspapers Limited and MGN Limited arising out of the phone hacking scandal.

 Listed by the Legal 500 as ‘a rising star’ (2019 Edition) and as providing 'key support to the reputation practice, with particular expertise in phone hacking claims' (2020 Edition).

-Dom works on all aspects of family law, including high-value and cross-border financial matters arising from divorce.
-He has particular experience in complex disputes concerning the arrangements for children.
+Dom advises on all aspects of family law, including high-value and cross-border financial matters arising from divorce, complex disputes concerning the arrangements for children and international surrogacy.

-Prior to joining the firm Dom spent 8 years in the music industry working with major artists, labels and live events.
-He gained significant experience in public relations, artist management, journalism, legal & business affairs, and is well-versed in working with individuals in the public eye makes him uniquely placed to advise clients from the music and wider entertainment industries.
+Prior to joining Clintons, Dom spent 8 years in the music industry working with major artists, labels and live events.
+His knowledge of the industry and experience working with individuals in the public eye makes him uniquely placed to advise clients from the music and wider entertainment industries.